ATOMNFT/Flipper-Vault/README.md

 <br>

 ## In-House Animations by category.
 <b>These animations are made by me.
-They are free to dl, share and enjoy!</b>
+They are free to dl, share and enjoy!
+A big thank you to * [`Talking Sasquach` For sharing your knowledge with us all!.](https://github.com/skizzophrenic/Talking-Sasquach) </b>
 * [`Rogue Master Themed`](https://github.com/ATOMNFT/Flipper-Vault/tree/main/Animations/Rogue%20Master%20Themed)
 * [`Hacker Themed`](https://rb.gy/2mfeq9)